garrettbaber91/gemmaR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-gemmaR is an R package to score positive and negative affect using Gemma 3 (12B) locally in R.
+gemmaR is an R package to score positive and negative affect from text using Gemma 3 (12B) locally in R.

+Affect scores ('gemma_pos' and 'gemma_neg') are rated on 5-pt Likert scales (1–5), where 1 represents none or very little  emotion and 5 represents very intense positive emotion

 ## Installation